FabioVV/PMark/README.md

 ## Testing
-  - To run tests, just simply run the run.py file like so: `python run.py test` or `python3 run.py test`
+  - To run tests, simply run the run.py file like so: `python run.py test` or `python3 run.py test`